 Where components of an item of property, plant and equipment have different useful lives or for which different depreciation rates would be appropriate, they are accounted for as separate items of property, plant and equipment.
-Where they relate to a separately identifiable ore body related to the Company's resources, the unit-of-production method is based on the estimated proven and probable reserves to which they relate.

 Amortization of equipment used for development activities is included in construction in progress until the project enters the production stage.